alidcastano/nuxt-content/README.md

 ### Module Options

-Configuration can be done inside `nuxt.config.js` via the modules property.
+Top level configurations can be done inside `nuxt.config.js` via the modules property when the plugin is installed.

 Top Level Module Options:
   - `srcDir`, String that specifies the directory where the content is located.